Online High School World History Course

-Our online World History course is comprehensive and convenient.
+Our high school World History course is comprehensive and convenient.
 Regionally accredited JMHS lets you study online at your own pace from anywhere – at home, during work breaks, while traveling or during the summer break.
 This is a two-part course.
-Enroll online at JMHS anytime to be a step closer to completing your online World History course and earning a high school diploma online.
+Enroll online at JMHS anytime to be a step closer to completing your online high school World History course and earning a high school diploma online.

 Summer School - Online World History Summer Course